braiins/braiins-open/protocols/stratum/sim/README.md

 # Overview

 This project is a simulation of the Stratum mining protocol.
 It currently supports both versions **Stratum V1** and **Stratum V2**.
 The intention is to verify the design of the **Stratum V2** with regards to translating between both protocol variants.
 At the same time, the platform can serve as a testbed for various network latency scenarios.

-Last but not least, the idea is to have a reference implementation of both protocols that serves the blueprint specification of the messages
+Last but not least, the idea is to have a reference implementation of both protocols that serves the blueprint specification of the messages.

 # Features